William Farndale, son of Martin and Catherine Farndale

 I will try and write to you.
 I find I am doing fairly well but I have got a

 very bad arm.
 I was hit with an explosive bullet which made a hole through

 two inches wide and broke both bones.
 They give me very little hope of my arm

-being any good but I hope it will not
+being any good but I hope it will not be so bad.
+I had an awful hard time in

-weeks.
-They could not get it stopped bleeding and I got so weak that I could not feed myself.
+bleeding and I got so weak that I could not feed myself.
 But I am alright

-now, but not able to get up yet for two
+now, but not able to get up yet for two weeks or so.
+I may have to have

-have my arm x-rayed shortly.
-I want you to write a letter for me to Sister Armstrong, 23 CCS, BEF, France.
+you to write a letter for me to Sister Armstrong, 23 CCS, BEF, France.
 Give

 her my address and tell her I am getting along alright.
 This is not a very

 nice hospital, but good doctors.
 If you send a parcel, send me a toothbrush

 and hairbrush.
 I expect I will be here three months.
 I tried to get into

 Yorkshire so you could come and see me, but this is as far as I could get.
 If

 my arm does not get better it is likely I will get sent back to Canada in the

 Spring, but I will never see France any more.
 I am awful sorry that Alf had

 to go.
 If ever he gets to France I will want to go back again.